2023 Most Popular Journalism Associate Degree Schools

 Journalism majors at OCC take out an average of $16,780 in student loans while working on their Associate Degree.

 The in-demand associate degree programs at Santa Monica College helped the school earn the #3 place on this year’s ranking of the most popular journalism schools in the United States.
-Located in the city of Santa Monica, SMC is a public college with a fairly large student population.
+Located in the city of Santa Monica, SMC is a public school with a very large student population.

 About 71% of the students majoring in journalism at the school are women while 29% are male.

-You’ll be in good company if you decide to attend Austin Community College District.
-It ranked #4 on our 2023 Most Popular Journalism Associate Degree Schools list.
-Located in the large city of Austin, Austin Community College District is a public college with a fairly large student population.
+The in-demand associate degree programs at Austin Community College District helped the school earn the #4 place on this year’s ranking of the most popular journalism schools in the United States.
+Located in the large city of Austin, Austin Community College District is a public school with a fairly large student population.

 About 77% of the students majoring in journalism at the school are women while 23% are male.